DaemonIndex/dcinstaller/README.md

 ## Description

-PowerShell script for the automatic configuration of Windows workstations in a corporate environment.
+PowerShell script for the automatic configuration of Windows server in a corporate environment.
 It automates network settings, system localization, Windows activation, update installation, and hostname changes.

 ## Main Features